quangv/docs/src/doc/reference/third_party_phonegap/custom_config.rst

 Cordova Custom Config Plugin
 ======================================================

+For Cordova 5.2 or lower, basic behaviour of Android or iOS applications can be configured by editing :file:`AndroidManifest.xml` or ``MonacaApp-Info.plist`` file respectively.
+However, for Cordova 6.2 or higher, both :file:`AndroidManifest.xml` and ``MonacaApp-Info.plist`` files are removed from Monaca framework.

-This Cordova/Phonegap plugin for iOS and Android provides hook scripts to update platform configuration files based on custom preferences and config-file data defined in ``config.xml`` file that are not supported out-of-the-box by Cordova/Phonegap.
+Therefore, in order to config iOS/Android application settings, you will need to use Cordova Custom Config plugin.
+This Cordova plugin for iOS and Android provides hook scripts to update platform configuration files based on custom preferences and config-file data defined in ``config.xml`` file that are not supported out-of-the-box by Cordova.

 Enable the Plugin in Monaca
 ================================